 Ning et al (2004) Dual neuroprotective signaling mediated by downregulating two distinct phosphatase activities of PTEN.
 J Neurosci 24 4052 PMID: 15102920

 Do you know of a great paper that uses Ifenprodil hemitartrate from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for Ifenprodil hemitartrate